 houses a number of works of art by prominent artists of

-architect responsible for better known things in Naples,
+responsible for better known things in Naples, such as

 pharmacy (photo, above), the result of construction done

 in 1750.
 Of interest are the 400 unique jars and vases

 used in the pharmacy in the 1700s, as well as the

 majolica floor tiles.
 (As of this writing —August 2004—